zolotarevandrew/my-learning-tracker/log.md

 RabbitMQ dispatches a message when the message enters the queue.
 It doesn't look at the number of unacknowledged messages for a consumer.
 It just blindly dispatches every n-th message to the n-th consumer.
 To defeat this problem it is better to use prefetch_count, so worker will process only one message at time.

+*Pluses*
+- I can use work queues in some simple scenarios in projects;

+*Minuses*
+- There can be situations, then two workers can receive and save same message.

 https://github.com/zolotarevandrew/rabbitmq/tree/main/work-queues